Luigi1992/quick-study/README.md

 QuickStudy
 * Organises the study plan
 * Shows when you should study
-* Keep an eye on you if you signed up gor exams on time
+* Keep an eye on you if you signed up your exams in time
 * Uses Google Calendar to show suggested planning sessions and exams